-V3 Certificate provides a high level of assurance about the subscriber's identity in comparison with V1 and V2 certificates and are issued only to organizations to which the WoTrus has verified its identity by phone call and/or by third part authority trusted database.
-In some document, this level certificate is named as Class 3 certificate.
+V3 Certificate, for client certificate, it provides a high level of assurance about the subscriber's identity and are issued only to organizations' employee to which the WoTrus has verified the organization identity by phone call and/or by third party authority trusted database.
+For Organizational Validation SSL Certificate, the validation procedures and requirements of Baseline Requirement as published by the CA/Browser Forum.

-V4 Certificate, for client certificate, it provides an extended validation of high level assurance about the subscriber's identity and its management team's title, it is only issued to organizations management team titled as CxOs, legal representative, directors or famous people.
+V4 Certificate, for client certificate, it provides an extended validation of high level assurance about the subscriber's identity as one of the employee of an organization.
 For Extended Validation SSL Certificates, the validation procedures and requirements of the Extended Validation Guidelines as published by the CA/Browser Forum.